Metro Line: Signalling issues

 Testing began in July 2013, and the line began operation in September 2015 with restrictions.
 There were three delays in beginning operations on the line: one from April to June 2014, one from June to December 2014, and another from December 2014 to February 2015.
 The delays were caused by issues with the signalling system built by Thales.
 Thales gave control of the system to the City of Edmonton in March 2015, but failed to provide adequate documentation to place the line into service.
 In February 2017, trains were cleared to travel at 50 km/h.
-The Thales signalling system used communications-based train control (CBTC) where trains occupy a "footprint", measure, and adjust their operation relative to the next train in front of them, hence the term "moving block" (as opposed to a traditional fixed block signal where each block is occupied by a train).
+The Thales signalling system used communications-based train control (CBTC) where trains occupy a "footprint", and adjust their position relative to the train in front of them, hence the term "moving block" (as opposed to a traditional fixed block signal where each block is occupied by a train).

 In September 2018, the Toronto Star reported that Edmonton had given Thales until April 30, 2017, to bring the system to full functionality.
 Edmonton had withheld $22 million from Thales, until the system was fully functional.
 When Thales did not meet this deadline Edmonton gave Thales a "notice of default".
 On September 13, 2018, Edmonton announced Thales had promised the signalling system would be fully functional by December 2018.
 Edmonton also announced there was a backup plan, to keep the route functioning, if Thales failed to deliver.

 In April 2019, the City of Edmonton terminated its contract with Thales, and sought other options to complete the line and bring it up to full service.
 According to testing completed in December 2018, the Thales signalling system could not keep trains on schedule, and caused trains to stop unexpectedly.
 Alstom was selected to replace the Thales system.

 In March 2021 the Alstom signalling system came online, fully replacing the Thales system.
-This allows the line to operate at full speed every 5 minutes when demand calls for it.
-Alstom's system is a fixed-block system similar to the existing Capital Line, which will allow inter-operation between the shared track from Century Park to Churchill without compatibility issues arising.
+This allowed the line to operate at full speed every 5 minutes when demand calls for it.
+Alstom's system is a fixed-block system similar to the Capital Line, allowing inter-operation on the shared track from Century Park to Churchill.